Toronto Mindfulness Scale

 Interesuje nas to, czego właśnie Państwo doświadczyli.
 Poniżej znajdziecie Państwo listę doświadczeń, które spotykają czasem ludzi.
 Prosimy przeczytać każde stwierdzenie.
 Obok każdego stwierdzenia znajdziecie Państwo pięć odpowiedzi: 0 – „zdecydowanie się nie zgadzam”; 1 – „tylko trochę się zgadzam”; 2 – „średnio się zgadzam”; 3 – „raczej się zgadzam” oraz 4 – „zdecydowanie się zgadzam”.
 Prosimy wskazać w jakim stopniu zgadzają się Państwo z każdym ze stwierdzeń.
 Innymi słowy, na ile trafnie każde ze stwierdzenie opisuje to, czego właśnie Państwo doświadczyli?

-2. Bardziej zależało mi na tym, by być otwartym/tą na moje doświadczenia niż na kontrolowaniu, czy zmienianiu ich.
+2. Bardziej zależało mi na otwartości na moje doświadczenia niż na ich kontrolowaniu lub zmienianiu.

-7. Byłem/łam podatny/ na obserwacje nieprzyjemnych myśli i uczuć bez ingerowania w nie.
+7. Byłem otwarty na obserwowanie nieprzyjemnych myśli i uczuć bez ingerowania w nie.

-13. Byłem/łam ciekaw/a, czego mogę się o sobie dowiedzieć poprzez dostrzeżenie tego, co przyciąga moją uwagę.
+13. Byłem ciekaw, czego mogę się o sobie dowiedzieć, po prostu zauważając, co zwraca moją uwagę.

 KLUCZ: